CindyConway/alacart_vuetify/README.md

 # alacart_vuetify

-With this repo you can reproduce my Discod issue.
+With this repo you can reproduce my Discord issue.
 The issue is that if vuetify is insalled in the parent project (alacart_vuetify) AND in the child project (app_alacart_vuetify) then VTimePicker and VDatePicker do not render correctly

 To reportduce:
 ```